-Culverts, which are large pipes beneath roadways, may allow water to flow but not provide conditions that fish can swim through.
+Culverts are large pipes beneath roads that allow water to flow, however they do not always provide conditions that allow fish to swim through.
 A fish passage barrier is anything that hinders fish from moving through a waterway.
 Originally engineers designed culverts to maximize the capacity to carry water with the smallest possible pipe size.
 This was efficient and economical.
-Unfortunately, this design approach can increases velocities, leads to downstream erosion, and perched pipes.
+Unfortunately, this design approach can increase velocities, lead to downstream erosion, and perched pipes.
 The water that flows through culverts may block fish migration because the flow is too swift, too shallow, or has a waterfall into or out of the culvert.
-A fish-friendly design approach is wide enough for the natural channel.
+A fish-friendly design approach is a structure wide enough to closely mimic the natural channel.
 Other design elements include the use of slopes and velocities that allow for fish passage, a natural substrate, and length to width ratios that allow the maximum amount of natural light.

 Stream Crossing Inventory Database

-Snohomish County follows the Washington Department of Fish and Wildlife guidelines in the 2009 Fish Passage Barrier and Surface Water Diversion Screening Assessment and Prioritization Manual.
+Snohomish County follows WDFW's guidelines in the 2019 Fish Passage Inventory, Assessment and Prioritization manual.
 The process used in the manual to identify if a culvert is a barrier is a time-consuming effort as survey and field data needs to be collected for each culvert.
-As a result, the county identified the most important subbasins within the county based on a number of factors including fragmented habitat, water quality, and urbanization.
-A
+As a result, the county identified the most important sub-basins within the county based on a number of factors including fragmented habitat, water quality, and urbanization.

 Prioritization of Barrier Culverts